Mikhail Teplinsky: Biography

 In 2007, Teplinsky graduated from the Military Academy of the General Staff of the Armed Forces of Russia.
 In June 2007, he was appointed head of the 212th Guards District Training Center Vienna named after the Hero of the Soviet Union, Lieutenant General I. N. Russiyanov (Siberian Military District, Chita Oblast).
 Since June 2009, he was the Chief of Staff - 1st Deputy Commander of the 20th Guards Combined Arms Army of the Western Military District in Mulino, Nizhny Novgorod Oblast.
 Teplinsky was promoted to Guards Major General in 2012.

 On 19 February 2013, Teplinsky became the Commanding General of the 36th Combined Arms Army of the Eastern Military District, and became a lieutenant general on 13 December 2014.
 In May 2015, he was appointed chief of staff of the territorial troops in the Southern Military District.

 According to the Main Directorate of Intelligence of the Ministry of Defence of Ukraine, Teplinksy provided support to the armed forces of the self-proclaimed Donetsk and Luhansk People's Republic.

 On 14 March 2017, by decree of the President of Russia, Teplinsky was appointed Chief of Staff - First Deputy Commander of the Southern Military District.
 On 5 April 2019, Teplinsky was appointed Chief of Staff - First Deputy Commanding General of the Central Military District.
 By Decree of the President of Russia dated in December 2021, Teplinsky was promoted to Colonel General.

+Russian invasion of Ukraine

-In June 2022, Teplinksy was appointed commanding general of the Russian Airborne Forces.
+In June 2022, Teplinsky was appointed commanding general of the Russian Airborne Forces.
+In January 2023, according to The Moscow Times, and to British Intelligence, Teplinsky was dismissed as the commanding general of the Russian Airborne Forces.

 Since 13 December 2022, Teplinsky has been under British sanctions.

+In April 2023 Kremlin Press Secretary Dmitry Peskov confirmed that Teplinsky remains commander of the airborne troops, and serves as a deputy commander of the Joint Grouping of Forces (the Russian troops in Ukraine).
+In April 2023, the British government department believed his "turbulent career", including his return to a major role in Ukraine, was indicative of tensions arising within the Russian General Staff.
+Indeed, while Valery Gerasimov formally retained his title of Chief of the General Staff in Ukraine in the aftermath of the Wagner Group rebellion, his public disappearance started rumours about Teplinsky taking over and actually running the war.

+In October 2023 Teplinsky was promoted to commander of the Dnepr Battlegroup.
+He replaced Colonel-General Oleg Makarevich.

+On 12 March 2024 the AFU claimed to have liquidated Teplinsky in an airstrike on the oil tanker Mechanic Pogodin.

+On 30 June 2024, reports in the press abounded that he was severely wounded by a Ukrainian missile strike in Henichesk.
+However, on 2 August 2024, a video of Teplinsky congratulating his troops on Paratroopers' Day and speaking about recent events on the front was published.